Rigel: Nomenclature

 In 2016, the International Astronomical Union (IAU) included the name "Rigel" in the IAU Catalog of Star Names.
 According to the IAU, this proper name applies only to the primary component A of the Rigel system.
-In historical astronomical catalogs, the system is listed variously as H II 33, Σ 668, β 555, or ADS 3823.
+The system is listed variously in historical astronomical catalogs as H II 33, Σ 668, β 555, or ADS 3823.
 For simplicity, Rigel's companions are referred to as Rigel B, C, and D; the IAU describes such names as "useful nicknames" that are "unofficial".
 In modern comprehensive catalogs, the whole multiple star system is known as WDS 05145-0812 or CCDM 05145–0812.

-The designation of Rigel as β Orionis (Latinized to Beta Orionis) was made by Johann Bayer in 1603.
+The designation of Rigel as β Orionis (Beta Orionis) was made by Johann Bayer in 1603.
 The "beta" designation is commonly given to the second-brightest star in each constellation, but Rigel is almost always brighter than α Orionis (Betelgeuse).
 Astronomer James B. Kaler has speculated that Rigel was designated by Bayer during a rare period when it was outshone by the variable star Betelgeuse, resulting in the latter star being designated "alpha" and Rigel designated "beta".
 Bayer did not strictly order the stars by brightness, instead grouping them by magnitude.
 Rigel and Betelgeuse were both considered to be of the first magnitude class, and in Orion the stars of each class are thought to have been ordered north to south.
 Rigel is included in the General Catalogue of Variable Stars, but since it already has a Bayer designation it has no separate variable star designation.

 Rigel has many other stellar designations taken from various catalogs, including the Flamsteed designation 19 Orionis (19 Ori), the Bright Star Catalogue entry HR 1713, and the Henry Draper Catalogue number HD 34085.
 These designations frequently appear in the scientific literature, but rarely in popular writing.

 Observation

 Rigel is an intrinsic variable star with an apparent magnitude ranging from 0.05 to 0.18.
 It is typically the seventh-brightest star in the celestial sphere, excluding the Sun, although occasionally fainter than Betelgeuse.
 It is fainter than Capella, which may also vary slightly in brightness.
 Rigel appears slightly blue-white and has a B-V color index of −0.06.
 It contrasts strongly with reddish Betelgeuse.

 Culminating every year at midnight on 12 December, and at 9:00 pm on 24 January, Rigel is visible on winter evenings in the Northern Hemisphere and on summer evenings in the Southern Hemisphere.
 In the Southern Hemisphere, Rigel is the first bright star of Orion visible as the constellation rises.
-Correspondingly it is also the first star of Orion to set in most of the Northern Hemisphere.
+Correspondingly, it is also the first star of Orion to set in most of the Northern Hemisphere.
 The star is a vertex of the "Winter Hexagon", an asterism that includes Aldebaran, Capella, Pollux, Procyon, and Sirius.
 Rigel is a prominent equatorial navigation star, being easily located and readily visible in all the world's oceans (the exception is the area north of the 82nd parallel north).